EarthScope/rover/docs/commands.md

     rover subscribe N_S_L_C [begin [end]]

-Arrange for the background service (daemon) to regularly compare available data with the local store then download, ingest and index any new data.
+Arrange for the background service (daemon) to regularly compare available data with the repository then download, ingest and index any new data.

-This is similar to `rover retrieve`, but uses a background service to regularly update the store.
+This is similar to `rover retrieve`, but uses a background service to regularly update the repository.
 To start the service use `rover start`.
 See also `rover status` and `rover stop`.

 The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).